SpacehuhnTech/esp8266_deauther/README.md

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RCHANSVSX9M8C)

-**Any redistributing, advertising or selling of this project as "jammer" without clearly stating it as a pentesting device for testing purposes only, is prohibited!**
+**Referring to this project as "jammer" is prohibited!
+Name the project by its correct name.**

 I disabled the issue section because of the flood of invalid questions, unrelated to this project.
 All necessary information is described below.
 Do not open issues about this project on any other of my projects, otherwise you will be blocked immediately!